akash-joshi/rocketrpc/README.md

-# Functions Without Borders - Fonctions sans Frontières (fsf)
+# Functions Without Borders - A simple RPC shim for Typescript

 ![Frame 2](https://user-images.githubusercontent.com/22196279/119225442-6f446400-bb21-11eb-8e63-ae8e62d6dcc9.png)

-A typesafe websocket RPC library which thins the borders between clients and servers.
+A typesafe websocket RPC library which eliminates the borders between clients and servers.

-While defining a server's APIs using TS, you can automatically define the frontend's function contracts.
+While defining a server's APIs using TS, you can automatically define the API contract.
 These functions can be called "natively", as if they're already present in the frontend itself.

 ## Usage